Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 Escalation
 ----------

 :ref:`alerts`, :ref:`dashboards`, and :ref:`hunt` display logs with a blue triangle that allows you to escalate the event.
-Starting in Security Onion 2.3.100, this defaults to our new :ref:`cases` interface.
+This defaults to our :ref:`cases` interface.
 If for some reason you want to escalate to a different case management system, you can change this setting.
 To do so, locate the ``soc`` :ref:`salt` pillar and then set ``case_module`` to one of the following values:

 - ``soc`` - Enables the new built-in Case Management, with the new Escalation menu (default).

-- ``thehive`` - Enables escalation directly to TheHive v3 instance running in the Security Onion cluster (only applicable to existing installations that upgrade to 2.3.100).
-Escalations will always open a new case; there will not be an advanced escalation menu popup.
-Note that Security Onion support for TheHive has ended, and TheHive will no longer be included in future Security Onion releases.
-Therefore this option should only be considered for short-term, temporary usage.

 - ``elasticcases`` - Enables escalation to the `Elastic Cases <https://www.elastic.co/guide/en/security/current/cases-overview.html>`_ tool.
 Escalations will always open a new case; there will not be an advanced escalation menu popup.
 This module will use the same user/pass that SOC uses to talk to Elastic.
 Note, however, that Elastic cases is actually a Kibana feature, therefore, when this setting is used, SOC will be communicating with the local Kibana service (via its API) for case escalations.